Glenn Carle: Post-CIA career as national/global security expert

 Carle has appeared on MSNBC in Hardball with Chris Matthews in a discussion titled "Does torture work?"
 In an interview with Anderson Cooper 360° he made the point that "you don't define yourself by the practices and objectives of the enemy" but figure out who are we and what do we need to be?"
 Carle has repeatedly stated that torture doesn't work, is morally wrong and is clearly illegal under both international and U.S. law.
 He makes the point that the U.S. convicted many Japanese soldiers "for the express crime — the torture — of waterboarding" that it has euphemistically called waterboarding.
-Carle also appeared on The Diane Rehm Show on NPR to comment on intelligence gains from Osama bin Laden's compound after U.S. Navy SEALs killed the al-Qaeda leader in Abbotabad, Pakistan.
+Carle also appeared on The Diane Rehm Show on NPR to comment on intelligence gains from Osama bin Laden's compound after U.S. Navy SEALs killed the al-Qaeda leader in Abbottabad, Pakistan.
 He has also been interviewed on Hardtalk on the BBC.

 Before the presidential election of 2008, Carle argued in an influential Washington Post article that Senator John McCain, the Republican nominee, had overstated the threat of "radical Islamic extremism."
 Carle wrote that jihadists are "small, lethal, disjointed and miserable opponents" and that "We do not face a global jihadist 'movement' but a series of disparate ethnic and religious conflicts involving Muslim populations, each of which remains fundamentally regional in nature and almost all of which long predate the existence of al-Qaeda."
 He went on to say, "Osama bin Laden and his disciples are small men and secondary threats whose shadows are made large by our fears."